ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 ### Introduction to Custom Devices

 VeriStand is an open software environment you can use to configure real-time testing applications, including hardware-in-the-loop (HIL) systems.
-With VeriStand, you can complete the following objectives.
+With VeriStand, you can complete the following objectives:

 * Configure real-time input/output (I/O), stimulus profiles, data logging, alarming, and other tasks;
 * Implement control algorithms or system simulations by importing models from a variety of software environments;